Associate Professor Thomas Elbenhardt Jensen

 Regular exercise is among the most powerful interventions to curb these muscular calamities.
 Intriguingly, apart from improving muscle fiber function itself, these interventions also stimulate beneficial adaptations in other cell types within the muscle tissue and throughout the body through the release of para/endocrine signals in the form of myokines and/or exosomes from the muscle fibers and other cell types.

 The goal of our research is to identify the molecular mechanisms causing muscle dysfunction in different contexts and how physical activity impacts on these.
 To accomplish this, we work in experimental systems ranging from cell culture to mouse models to the intact human.
 In these, we apply state-of-the-art methods ranging from global omics-methods to classical biochemistry, transgenic muscles and advanced microscopy of in vivo transfected biosensors.
-Our research focus areas currently include proteins and topics which are often studied in collaboration with members of the other research groups in the section:

 We are always looking for bright, highly motivated people to join our team.
 Our lab has a mix of Danish and foreign people, so the working language is English.
 If you are interested in working with us, please contact Thomas TEJensen@nexs.ku.dk or Erik ERichter@nexs.ku.dk.